I-95 Richmond Bridge Restorations

 - Overbrook Rd.
 (March 2013)

-How will the four year construction project impact traffic?
+How did the four year construction project impact traffic?

-When beams and bridge decks are replaced, I-95 traffic will be reduced to one travel lane in each direction.
-This is typically done Sunday through Thursday nights from 8 p.m. to 6 a.m.
+When beams and bridge decks were replaced, I-95 traffic was reduced to one travel lane in each direction.
+This was typically done Sunday through Thursday nights from 8 p.m. to 6 a.m.
 By working at night, we will impact fewer drivers and reduce motorist delays.

-The contractor is permitted to close one travel lane on I-95 in each direction for daytime bridge work Monday through Friday from 8:30 a.m. to 3 p.m.
+The contractor was permitted to close one travel lane on I-95 in each direction for daytime bridge work Monday through Friday from 8:30 a.m. to 3 p.m.

-Lane closures are not permitted during morning or afternoon rush hour except for emergency repairs.
+Lane closures were not permitted during morning or afternoon rush hour except for emergency repairs.

-I-95 ramps and city streets under the bridges will be closed periodically during bridge replacements.
-This may occur Sunday through Thursday nights from 7 p.m. to 6 a.m.
+I-95 ramps and city streets under the bridges were closed periodically during bridge replacements.
+This only occurred intermittently, Sunday through Thursday nights from 7 p.m. to 6 a.m.

 The project began in 1999 with the successful replacement of the James River Bridge and Broad Street bridges.

-Since then, VDOT has accumulated funds to restore the remaining 11 bridges along this vital transportation corridor.
+Since then, VDOT accumulated funds and restored the remaining 11 bridges along this vital transportation corridor.